-The 2013 Chevrolet Volt ($39,145) comes with cloth upholstery, automatic climate control, keyless ignition/entry, remote start, a tilt-and-telescoping steering wheel, height-adjustable driver's seat, cruise control, Bluetooth, Chevrolet's MyLink touchscreen interface with voice controls, Bluetooth and smartphone integration, and a six-speaker audio system with CD player, satellite radio capability, auxiliary audio jack and USB port.
-Exterior features include automatic headlights, heated outside mirrors and 17-inch alloy wheels.
+The 2014 Chevrolet Volt ($34,185) comes with cloth upholstery; automatic climate control; keyless ignition/entry; remote start; a tilt-and-telescoping leather-wrapped steering wheel; height-adjustable driver's seat; cruise control; Chevrolet's MyLink touchscreen interface with voice controls, Bluetooth and smartphone integration; and a six-speaker audio system with CD player, MP3, satellite radio capability, auxiliary audio jack and USB port.
+Exterior features include automatic headlights, heated outside mirrors and 17-inch painted aluminum wheels.

-Options include a Comfort Package ($275) that adds heated front seats and a leather-wrapped steering wheel), a Premium package ($1,395) that replaces the cloth upholstery with leather and adds heated front seats, a leather-wrapped steering wheel and a removable rear seat armrest with storage.
-Standalone options include navigation ($895) and a premium, 7-speaker Bose energy efficient audio system ($495).
+Options include an Interior Trim package ($1,395) that replaces the cloth upholstery with leather and adds heated front seats and a removable rear seat armrest with storage.
+Standalone options include navigation ($895), a premium, 7-speaker Bose energy efficient audio system ($495) and alloy wheels ($595/$695).
 An available low-emissions package for California and New York is free of charge, but this option must be added at the time of order.